Key Takeaways:

 - They Understand How Others Experience Them.

 People with executive presence have a keen understanding of how they’re perceived by others.
-To gain this insight, they ask their mentors, and get feedback from colleagues, peers, and subordinates.
+To gain this insight, they ask their mentors, and get feedback from colleagues, peers, and team members.
 It’s best when this feedback comes from a cross-section of people who see the leader act in a variety of situations.
 This understanding helps the leader continually work on their leadership effectiveness.
+Over time they become highly congruent with how they see themselves and how others see them.

 - They’re Excellent Listeners.